Qarik-Group/quick-uaa-local/README.md

 A pre-built Apache Tomcat and UAA war file are downloaded and installed.
 Your own requirements are Java 8/Java 1.8, and bash.
 You can also optionally use a local PostgreSQL (such as [Postgres.app](https://postgresapp.com/) for MacOS).

 The name of the helper application is `quaa`.
+Pronounced: Qu-A-A.

 ## Run UAA locally